skyocean-kanhai/KanHai/README.md

 ## Model Files

-The KanHai system includes the following trained models:
+The SkyOcean system includes the following trained models:

 - `recon_model.onnx`: Ocean reconstruction model (85 → 80 channels)
 - `lead1_model.onnx` to `lead10_model.onnx`: Forecast models for 1-10 day lead times (85 → 81 channels)

 ## Citation

-If you use KanHai (SkyOcean) in your research, please cite:
+If you use SkyOcean (瞰海) in your research, please cite:

 ```bibtex
 @software{kanhai_skyocean,